TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Code Snippets/SQL/Group by and Aggregate Ordered Text Fields via Concatenation.md

 > **Since:** 1.4.0

-- `sort_array`
+- `sort_array(array[, ascendingOrder])`
 	- [reference](https://docs.databricks.com/aws/en/sql/language-manual/functions/sort_array)
 	- [Spark SQL link](https://spark.apache.org/docs/latest/api/sql/index.html#sort_array)
-	- `sort_array(array[, ascendingOrder])`
 	- Sorts the input array in ascending or descending order according to the natural ordering of the array elements.
 NaN is greater than any non-NaN elements for double/float type.
 Null elements will be placed at the beginning of the returned array in ascending order or at the end of the returned array in descending order.
-	- `sort_array(expr [, ascendingOrder] )`
 	- `expr`: An `ARRAY` expression of sortable elements.
 	- `ascendingOrder`: An optional `BOOLEAN` expression defaulting to `true`.
 	- Sorts the input array in ascending or descending order according to the natural ordering of the array elements. `NULL` elements are placed at the beginning of the returned array in ascending order or at the end of the returned array in descending order.
 	- In this example, `sort_array` sort `struct` by the first field
 		- This is the default ordering of Spark SQL
 ```